0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/roles-in-bridge.md

   --addmin "[NEW_ACCOUNT_ADDRESS]"
 ```

-The operations which are allowed by `admin` account are as below.
+The operations which are allowed by the `admin` account are as below.

 ### Set Resource